cygni/cygni-competence-7-databases/neo4j/README.md

 Then go to:
 [http://localhost:7474/browser/](http://localhost:7474/browser/)

-![alt text][login1]

-default login to neo4j is neo4j:neo4j, enter this then change password to abc123 (you can of course use something else here but then you have to remember this for curl examples@!)
+default login to neo4j is neo4j:neo4j, enter this then change password to abc123 (you can of course use something else here but then you have to remember this for curl examples!)

-![alt text][login2]

-If you now see this view:

-![alt text][login3]

 You are all set!